mscarbor/Mixed-Culture-Fermentation-Models/README.md

 print(reaction.name + ": " + str(reaction.check_mass_balance()))
 ```

 We first add the two metabolites, D-xylulose 5-phosphate and D-Ribulose 5-phosphate.
 Then, we add the reaction based on it's ID (which, when possible matches the reaction ID from the BIGG Database (http://bigg.ucsd.edu).
 The reaction bounds indicate whether the default reaction is reversible or not.
 We can change reversibility later if we want.
 We then set the reaction stoihciometry, in this case consuming 1 ru5p_c and producing 1 xu5p_c.
-We then add the reaction to the model using '''model.add_reactions([reaction])```.
+We then add the reaction to the model using ```model.add_reactions([reaction])```.
 Lastly, we check the mass balance and print it to the model output.

 **Feeding the model**